Noisy quantum gyroscope: Effects of dissipative environments

-where $\hat{b}_{k,l}$ is the annihilation operator of the $k$th environmental mode with frequency $\omega_{k,l}$ felt by the $l$th optical field and $g_{k,l}$ is their coupling strength.
+where $\hat{b}_{k,l}$ is the annihilation operator of the $k$th mode with frequency $\omega_{k,l}$ of the environment felt by the $l$th optical field and $g_{k,l}$ is their coupling strength.
 The coupling is further characterized by the spectral density $J_l(\omega)=\sum_kg_{k,l}^2\delta(\omega-\omega_k)$ in the continuous limit of the environmental frequencies.
-We consider the Ohmic-family spectral density $J_1(\omega)=J_2(\omega)\equiv J(\omega)=\eta\omega^{s}\omega_{c}^{1-s} e^{-\omega/\omega_{c}}$ for both environments, where $\eta$ is a dimensionless coupling constant, $\omega_{c}$ is a cutoff frequency, and $s$ is a Ohmicity index \cite{RevModPhys.59.1}.
-Under the condition that the environments are initially in the vacuum state, we can derive an exact master equation for the encoding process using the Feynman-Vernon influence functional method \cite{FEYNMAN1963118,PhysRevA.76.042127,An_2008}
+We consider the Ohmic-family spectral density $J_1(\omega)=J_2(\omega)\equiv J(\omega)=\eta\omega^{s}\omega_{c}^{1-s} e^{-\omega/\omega_{c}}$ for both environments, where $\eta$ is a dimensionless coupling constant, $\omega_{c}$ is a cutoff frequency, and $s$ is an Ohmicity index.
+Under the condition that the environments are initially in the vacuum state, we can derive an exact master equation for the encoding process using the Feynman-Vernon influence functional method \cite{PhysRevA.76.042127},

-where $\check{\mathcal{D}}_l\cdot=2\hat{a}_{l}\cdot\hat{a}_{l}^{\dagger}-\hat{a}_{l}^{\dagger}\hat{a}_{l}\cdot-\cdot\hat{a}_{l}^{\dagger}\hat{a}_{l}$ is the Lindblad superoperator, $\varpi_l(t)=-\text{Im}[\dot{u}_l(t)/u_l(t)]$ is the renormalized frequency, and $\gamma(t)=-\text{Re}[\dot{u}_l(t)/u_l(t)]$ is the dissipation rate.
+where $\check{\mathcal{D}}_l\cdot=2\hat{a}_{l}\cdot\hat{a}_{l}^{\dagger}-\hat{a}_{l}^{\dagger}\hat{a}_{l}\cdot-\cdot\hat{a}_{l}^{\dagger}\hat{a}_{l}$ is the Lindblad superoperator, $\varpi_l(t)=-\text{Im}[\dot{u}_l(t)/u_l(t)]$ is the renormalized frequency, and $\gamma_l(t)=-\text{Re}[\dot{u}_l(t)/u_l(t)]$ is the dissipation rate.
 The time-dependent functions $u_l(t)$ satisfy

 under $u_l(0)=1$, where $\omega_{1,2}=\omega_0\pm\Omega$ and $f(x)=\int_{0}^{\infty}J(\omega)e^{-i\omega x}d\omega$ is the environmental correlation function.
 Equation \eqref{maseqt} indicates that all the non-Markovian effects induced by the environmental backactions have been incorporated into these time-dependent coefficients self-consistently.
-Solving Eq. \eqref{maseqt}, we obtain \cite{supplementary}
+Solving \eqref{maseqt}, we obtain (see Appendix \ref{smexpv})